akka/akka-management/docs/src/main/paradox/bootstrap/recipes.md

 * Use a Deployment for creating the pods
 * Use either the Kubernetes API or DNS for contact point discovery (details below)
-* Optionally use a service or ingress for any for traffic coming from outside of the Akka Cluster e.g. gRPC and HTTP
+* Optionally use a service or ingress for any traffic coming from outside of the Akka Cluster e.g. gRPC and HTTP

 ### Example project